 Waiver of Member Cost Shares

-Will Anthem waive member cost shares related to screening and/or testing for COVID-19?
+Will Anthem waive member cost shares related to COVID-19 including screening, testing, and treatment?

 Does Anthem require a prior authorization for screening or testing for COVID-19?